-State-level religion data from the NSRI have been categorized on the basis of Smith's (1990) classification of Protestant denominations.
-For this study, fundamentalist includes Baptists, Pentecostals, Church of Christ, Jehovah's Witnesses, Seventh-Day Adventists, Assemblies of God, Holiness/Holy, Born Again/Evangelical, Nazarene, Church of God, Mennonites, and Mormons.
+State-level religion data from the NSRI have been categorized based on Tom Smith's (1990) classification of Protestant denominations.
+For this study, fundamentalist includes:

+Context Matters: Proportion Fundamentalist Effects on Gender Attitudes Baptists, Pentecostals, Church of Christ, Jehovah's Witnesses, Seventh Day Adventists, Assemblies of God, Holiness/Holy, Born Again/Evangelical, Nazarene, Church of God, Mennonites and Mormons.

-We have elected to include denominations that might more readily be classified as evangelical or conservative Protestant in our fundamentalist contextual measure while recognizing ongoing debates over the subtle distinctions among these groups (Ammerman 1987; Brinkerhoff, Jacob & Mackie 1987; Kirkpatrick 1993; Woodberry & Smith 1998).
-Studies comparing the groups have found evangelicals (Wilcox 1986) and Mormons (Brinkerhoff, Jacob & MacKie 1987) to have less conservative attitudes than fundamentalists while still being more conservative than mainline Protestants.
+We have elected to include denominations that might more readily be classified as evangelical or conservative Protestant in our fundamentalist contextual measure while recognizing ongoing debates regarding the subtle distinctions among these groups (Ammerman 1987; Brinkerhoff, Jacob, and Mackie 1987; Kirkpatrick 1993; Woodberry and Smith 1998).
+Studies comparing the groups have found evangelicals (Wilcox 1986) and Mormons (Brinkerhoff, Jacob, and MacKie 1987) to have less conservative attitudes than fundamentalists while still being more conservative than mainline Protestants.

-We have also included all Baptists in our state-level measure of the proportion of fundamentalists.
-The NSRI does not differentiate between fundamentalist southern Baptists and more moderate Baptist denominations.
-However, because of the large membership of the Southern Baptist Convention and their reputation for fundamentalist and evangelical ideologies, we think that Baptists' inclusion in the fundamentalist category is warranted.
+We have also included all Baptists in our state-level measure of proportion fundamentalist.
+The NSRI does not differentiate between fundamentalist Southern Baptists versus more moderate Baptist denominations.
+However, given Southern Baptists' large size and their reputation for fundamentalist and evangelical ideologies, we think that Baptists' inclusion in the fundamentalist category is warranted.

-The NSRI also fails to provide a distinction between white and African American southern Baptists.
-There is evidence to suggest that African American churches are more likely to preach liberal social equality and collective action messages that counteract traditional Baptist Bible doctrine; moreover, religiosity and orthodoxy do not have significant conservative effects on African American's gender attitudes (Wilcox & Thomas 1992).
-We might expect that African American southern Baptists may not hold as conservative gender attitudes as their white southern Baptists counterparts.
-The overly broad Baptist category reinforces our decision to use a white-only sample.
-The inclusion of marginal fundamentalist groups and nonfundamentalist Baptists in our broad state-level category should serve to underestimate any relationship of the proportion of fundamentalists with gender attitudes.
+The NSRI also fails to provide a distinction between white and African-American Southern Baptists.
+There is evidence to suggest that African-American churches are more likely to preach liberal social equality and collective action messages that counteract traditional Bible doctrine; moreover, religiosity and orthodoxy do not have significant conservative effects on African-American's gender attitudes (Wilcox and Thomas 1992).
+We might expect that African-American Southern Baptists may not hold as conservative gender attitudes as their white Southern Baptists counterparts.
+This overly broad Baptist category reinforces our decision to utilize a white-only sample.
+The inclusion of "marginal" fundamentalist groups and nonContext Matters: Proportion Fundamentalist Effects on Gender Attitudes 13 fundamentalist Baptists in our broad state-level category should serve to underestimate any relationship of proportion fundamentalist with gender attitudes.